inforion/kopycat/README.md

         }
         ```

-    1. In file `settings.gradle` in the project root add line:
+    1. To the file `settings.gradle` in the project root add the following line:
         ```groovy
         include(":kopycat-modules:mcu:testbench")
         ```

-    1. Reimport project and IntelliJ should create folder structure by itself and near `testbench` a blue square should appear.
-If folders structure wasn't create then make it by your self follow the next rule:
+    1. Reimport the project and IntelliJ should create a folder structure by itself and a blue square should appear near `testbench`.
+If the structure has not been created then make it by yourself following the next rule:

         ```src/main/kotlin/<GROUP>/modules/<MODULE_NAME>``` - let's name this directory `SRC_DIR`

-        where `<GROUP>` - group that you specified in `build.gradle` file and `<MODULE_NAME>` - your module name.
+        where `<GROUP>` - group that you specified in `build.gradle` file and `<MODULE_NAME>`, your module name.

-    1. Create new Kotlin class file in `SRC_DIR` (name it as you wish but follow Kotlin file naming convention, and we recommend to use module name for a main file) i.e. `Testbench`
+    1. Create a new Kotlin class file in `SRC_DIR` (name it as you wish but follow Kotlin file naming convention, and we recommend to use module name for the main file) i.e. `Testbench`

     NOTES:
     - you could use this structure for future modules
-    - you could place several devices in one modules
+    - you could place several devices in one module

 1. Write code of your `testbench` device in `Testbench` file